-Occupied Palestinian Territory: Gender Equality - Social, Political and Economic in the OPT
+Occupied Palestinian Territory: Gender equality and women's empowerment in the OPT

-Six UN agencies work with partners from civil society, the private sector and governmental institutions, using a rights-based approach and operating on three strategic levels: grassroots, sub-central and central government.
+Six UN agencies worked with partners from civil society, the private sector and governmental institutions, using a rights-based approach and operating on three strategic levels: grassroots, sub-central and central government.

-The programme also features skills training and counseling, increased access to credit, and women's leadership development.
+The programme also featured skills training and counseling, increased access to credit and women's leadership development.

-- First ever Violence Against Women (VAW) Strategy was drawn up and endorsed by the Palestinian Cabinet.
+- The first ever Violence Against Women (VAW) Strategy was drawn up and endorsed by the Palestinian Cabinet.